MasonManning/swapi/README.md

 * Ability to send selected starships on missions via the Mission page
 * Use of a Modal to display a list of owned starships to send on Missions
 * Missions take a randomised time to complete
+* Ability to buy upgrades from a shop

 ## How To Play
 * Sign Up